mainmatter/rust-python-interoperability/book/src/03_concurrency/03_releasing_the_gil.md

 }
 ```

-`Python::allow_threads` releases the GIL while executing the closure passed to it.\
+`Python::detach` releases the GIL while executing the closure passed to it.\
 This frees up the Python interpreter to run other Python code, such as the `other_work` function in our example, while the Rust
 thread is busy calculating the nth Fibonacci number.